 Declining inventory levels are contributing to an overall decline in the time it takes to sell a home in Harrisonburg and Rockingham County.
 The current median "Days on Market" is 7 days for homes that have sold in the past year.
-Remarkably, 71% of homes that have sold in the past year have gone under contract within 30 days of having hit the market.
-Combine that with those that went under contract during the second month on the market, and you'll find that 80% of homes that sell go under contract within 60 days.
-The graph to the right, above, shows the length of time that each active listing has been on the market for sale.
+Remarkably, 74% of homes that have sold in the past year have gone under contract within 30 days of

 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have been declining over the past several years in the "under price range.
-The \$300K - \$400K and \$400K+ price ranges are also seeing declining inventory levels, but not as significant of a decline as the lower price ranges.
+Home sales have been declining over the past several years in the "under and the 40% decline in the \$300K - \$400K price range.
+Meanwhile, the inventory levels in the \$400K+ price range are also declining, but not quite as quickly.
 Some, but not all, of these changes in inventory levels are due to changes in market value (increases) over the past few years.